fahid2002/PromptGrid-Server/README.md

 * MFA-enabled login requires a valid TOTP code
 * Recovery codes are one-time and are not returned again
 * MFA disable requires a valid current code
-* Email MFA sends a branded code through Gmail SMTP
+* Email MFA sends a branded code through Resend on Render Free or Gmail SMTP locally
 * Email MFA login accepts a valid, unexpired code
 * Password change requires the current password plus either TOTP or Email OTP
 * Forgot-password recovery requires an Email OTP